na-na-hi/renget/archive/pcrgjpstartguide.md

 **New Years Kyaru** - Still great for nearly all game modes aside from Clan battle now, best to save a spark for her.
 **New Years Homare** - Excellent multi-target magic damage dealer that has yet to receive a Unique Equip, so she can only get better next year.
 **Swimsuit Saren** - Useful in every single game mode, grab her when possible.
-**Liberator(Sex) Nozomi**  - Similar to S.Saren, she is slated to be extremely useful in all game modes for physical teams.
+**Liberator(Sex) Nozomi**  - Similar to S.Saren where she gives a ton of TP to use UBs very early, but better in the sense that she has debuffs and can give more TP outside of just the first time - But at a heavily reduce amount.

 ##->Permanent Targets<-
 While not re-roll targets, these units are always available to roll on any banner.
 They are excellent units to have in your roster.
 Does not include characters with 6 Star versions.